FlinkFood/FlinkFood/README.md

 ### Reviews

-Include the issue key at the beginning of the review title when you create the review to link the review to your Jira issue.

-For example, name your review "JRA-123 <review summary>" and start the review.
+Name your review "JRA-123 <review summary>" and start the review.
+Follow the Git Hub steps to do it.
+Communicate thought the GitHub interface commenting, approving or requesting changes.

 ## Credits